KarinaNi/AssistFortnite/README.md

 ## To Test:

 1. Clone/download repo
-2. In package.json ensure the devDependencies are using the most updated verions
+2. In package.json ensure the devDependencies are using the most updated version
 3. In the project folder run `npm install`
 4. In the project folder run `npm test`